EUGENE KARDASH

 with the heatmap displaying the credit risk exposure, and more detailed and simple UI:

-engineers with CSS, HTML, and even put my hands in the components of
+Not only the structure, the concept, and high-fidelity mockup.
+I gained the access to the repository and helped engineers with CSS, HTML, and even put my hands in the components of angular in TypeScript.

 However the implementation lacked lots of functionality, and real application looked similar to this:

-Design principles by Google.
+And then, starting from this page, Material Design trend began.
+Group of PMs and engineers inclined towards Material Design principles by Google.
 And I redesigned it again.
-This time I
+This time I followed the Material guidelines.

 Indeed, 23andMe.com looks just fine, IMHO: